GST & Compliance

 A suspended registration means:

-How to check: Log into the GST portal → My Profile → Bank Account Details.
+How to check: Log into the GST portal, go to My Profile, then Bank Account Details.
 Verify that at least one active bank account with correct IFSC and account number is on record.

 In short: Take 5 minutes right now.
 Log into the GST portal.
 Check that your bank account details are current and verified.
 This single task can prevent your entire GST registration from getting suspended.